Manuel Jiménez Ramírez: Wood carving

 Jiménez Ramírez is credited with creating the Oaxacan version of “alebrijes.”
 The original craft was created and promoted by the Linares family in Mexico City, making fantastic creatures of “cartonería” (a hard paper mache) and painting them in bright colors.
-However, the Oaxaca version is made of wood, with figures closer to nahuals than the creatures of various animal parts of Mexico City.
-However both kinds are painting in strong contrasting colours and with detailed designs.
+The Oaxaca version is made of wood, with figures closer to nahuals than the creatures of various animal parts of Mexico City.
+Both kinds are painting in strong contrasting colours and with detailed designs.
 Jiménez Ramírez also often added hair and beards made of ixtle, another indication of their nahual origins.
 The artisan never taught his techniques outside his own family but in the early 1980s others began to imitate these figures.
 This eventually attracted a tourism trade to the area.

 While best known for his alebrijes, Jiménez Ramírez’s carving repertoire includes various other kind of pieces including human figures, religious objects and masks, especially animal masks.
 He made altarpieces, nativity scenes and scenes of everyday life with great detail, often with a sense of fantasy and artistic liberty.

 Jiménez Ramírez worked in copalillo, zompantle, palo de Aguila and cedar, with the first two collected locally.
 The latter he bought from vendors in Valle Nacional and the Isthmus of Tehuantepec.
 He selected pieces of wood, usually large, with an image of what he wanted to carve, in order to take advantage of the wood’s size and shape.
 Initial working was often with a machete.
 Some delicate parts such as ears and tails were made separately and added to the main body.
 He painted the pieces with commercial enamel paints.

 The artisan’s work can be found in public and private collections around the world, especially in museums in the United States.
 He was named a “grand master” of Mexican folk art by the Fomento Cultural Banamex.